Chart Color Schemes

 The employment environment in Payneham - Felixstow shows above-average strength when compared nationally

-Payneham-Felixstow has a highly educated workforce with strong representation in professional services.
-Its unemployment rate was 3.2% as of September 2025, below Greater Adelaide's rate of 3.9%.
+Payneham-Felixstow has a highly educated workforce with professional services being strongly represented.
+The unemployment rate in the area was 3.2% as of September 2025.
+This is lower than Greater Adelaide's rate of 3.9%.

 Frequently Asked Questions - Employment